 ABOUT THE GBS MUTUAL BANK

-The GBS Mutual Bank opened its doors for business as the Grahamstown Building Society in 1877 which makes it one of the oldest banks in South Africa.
-The Bank has built its reputation and business on a solid foundation of honesty, integrity and an ethos which places value in its clients and staff above all else.
+The GBS Mutual Bank opened its doors for business as the Grahamstown Building Society in 1877 and we are thus proudly one of the oldest banks in South Africa.
+The Bank has built its reputation and business on a solid foundation of honesty, integrity and an ethos which places value in serving its clients and members.

 The bank prioritises capital and liquidity over profit.
 Capital is prudently managed in terms of a Board mandate comfortably in excess of the minimum statutory requirement of 10%.
 Liquidity is managed in terms of carefully agreed parameters well in excess of statutory requirements and includes substantial investments in the inter-bank market.